coinbase/coinbase-pro-node/README.md

 ## Features

-* Easy programmatic trading.
+* Easy functionality to use in programmatic trading
-* A customizable, websocket-synced Order Book implementation.
+* A customizable, websocket-synced Order Book implementation
-* API clients with convenient methods for every API endpoint.
+* API clients with convenient methods for every API endpoint
-* Abstracted interfaces – don't worry about HMAC signing or JSON formatting, the library does it for you.
+* Abstracted interfaces – don't worry about HMAC signing or JSON formatting; the library does it for you
-* Semantic versioning.
+* Semantic versioning

 ## Installation